 First of all, let’s clear up the murky waters a little bit.
 The world of fats is complex.
 We find the omegas within the category of unsaturated fats.
 There are three different kinds of omegas: omega-3, omega-6, and omega-9.
 The number refers to how many carbons away from the methyl end of the fatty acid chain that the carbon-carbon double bond appears.
 So an omega-3 fatty acid is three carbons away, for example.

 Most of us don’t care about the chemistry.
 But what’s important to know is that fats are an essential component of a healthy diet.
 These fats aren’t just used for energy or stored.
 They’re biologically active and they’re necessary for things like proper blood clotting and healthy inflammation.
 Eating the right amount of fat, and getting the right ratio of omegas, is actually crucial to our health.
 The different omegas do very different things in our bodies.

 The omega balancing act

 I know omega-3 fish oil is good for you.
-I also know the best way to get it is in oily fish like salmon, sardines, mackerel, anchovies, oysters, herring and cod liver oil.
-I used to think that omega-6 fatty acids are bad for you.
-Then Carla taught me how we need omega-6 fatty acid, just not in the amount the standard American diet contains of it.
+I also know the best way to get it is in oily fish like salmon, sardines, mackerel, anchovies, oysters, herring, and cod liver oil.
+Previously, I thought that omega-6 fatty acids were bad for you.
+Then Carla taught me how we need omega-6 fatty acids, just not in the amount the standard American diet contains of it.